xraystyle1980/ds-demo5/README.md

 - **Icon Support**: Integration with Lucide icons
 - **Variants**: Multiple style variants per component
 - **Composition**: Slot pattern for component composition

+### 9. shadcn/ui Integration
+This project uses the shadcn/ui approach of copying components into your project rather than installing them as a package.
+This gives you full control over the components and allows for better integration with your token system.

+Components are placed in `src/components/ui/` and can be customized to match your design system.
+The base components use your token system for styling, ensuring consistency across your application.

 For detailed token documentation, check your Figma design system documentation.